QwantResearch/masq-docs/architecture.md

 ## Terminology

+**Peer** - a device (e.g. desktop computer, laptop, smartphone, tablet, etc.) that is under the user's physical control.

 **Store** - program/service that stores and retrieves application data.

-**Peer** - client device (e.g. desktop computer, laptop, smartphone, tablet, etc.) that is under the user's physical control.

-**Application** - program that runs on the client.
-It may mean the same thing as *client* on specific devices like smartphones and tablets.
-It can be a native application or a Web app running the browser.
+Think of it as a local database on the user's device.

 **Store manager** - User Interface that manages pairing and sync preferences for a store.

+**Application** - a native application or a Web app running the browser.
+In specific cases (i.e. smartphones/tablets) it may be directly considered as a *peer*.

 **Sync server** - A third-party server running a synchronisation service that connects multiple peers.